-This document describes how to configure EasyConnect Authentication with Identity Service Engine (ISE) 2.1.
-ISE uses Microsoft Active Directory (AD) as an external identity store to store resources such as users, machines, groups and attributes.
+This document describes how to configure EasyConnect Authentication with the Identity Service Engine (ISE) 2.1.
+ISE uses Microsoft Active Directory (AD) as an external identity store to store resources such as users, machines, groups, and attributes.

 This document assumes that there is full ip connectivity between Switch, AD, ISE and Windows 7 Workstation.
 ISE Server is bootstrapped.

 The information in this document is based on these software and hardware versions:

 Cisco Identity Service Engine 2.1

 Cisco 3750X switch with IOS® Software Release 15.0(1)SE2

 Microsoft Windows Server 2008 R2

 EasyConnect provides port-based authentication similar to 802.1X, but easier to implement.
 EasyConnect learns about the authentication from Active Directory and provides session-tracking for active network sessions.
 Session Directory notifications can be published with PxGrid.